-Many of the areas mentioned in the discussion of meal preparation and service were also
+Many of the areas mentioned in the discussion of meal preparation and service were also discussed in the procurement and inventory functional area.
+The list below summarizes the areas of knowledge and skills mentioned most often.

 - "Forecasting and ordering." - "Follow district guidelines for preparing food order." - "Using inventory for ordering." - "Relationship between inventory management and food costs." - "Receiving procedures for quality, temperature, and quantities." - "Follow district rules for refusing product and reporting invoice errors." - "Practice first in, first out (FIFO)." - "Accuracy in inventorying." - "Knows meaning of physical and perpetual inventory." - "Follow HACCP guidelines for storing food and other items." - "Know how to use technology for procurement and inventory process." - "Utilizes staff in tracking inventory used and how used." - "Rodent/pest control in the storeroom."